Visiting the Luminous Lagoon in Jamaica was a last minute decision, but I’m so glad that I went.

-“Yes, yes, you have to go!” my Snapchat friend exclaimed.
+“Yes, yes, you have to go!” my friend exclaimed.
 “It was the highlight of my trip.
 I would go all the way back to Jamaica just to go to the Luminous Lagoon again.”

 Booking the Tour

-…Or should I say, “Glistening Waters”.
-The tour is often referred to as Luminous Lagoon.
-The site itself, Glistening Waters, has a hotel, a restaurant, and the boat tours at night.
+If you’re traveling from Montego Bay, it’s about a 40 minute drive to Falmouth each way.
 From Negril, our drive was 1 hour and 45 minutes each way.
 The tour lasted about 45 minutes.
 It was a really lengthy trip there and back, but it was definitely worth it.
-I liken this to waiting in a huge line-up at a theme park to go on a ride.
-The roller coaster you end up riding is thrilling and exciting, making the wait totally worth it.
+It’s almost like waiting in a huge line-up at a theme park to go on a ride.
+The roller coaster ride might be way faster than waiting in the line.
+However, the ride is thrilling and exciting, making the wait totally worth it.

-Shannon and I, along with a small group of tourists on the boat, descended into the black waters.
-It was dark all around, save for the city lights off in the distance and the twinkling stars above.
-Once our bodies were submerged in the shallow waters, we were instructed to move our arms and legs back and forth to disturb the microorganisms.
+Along with a small group of tourists on our boat, Shannon and I descended into the black waters of the Glistening Waters Jamaica (except they weren’t glistening at all at this point).
+It was dark all around, except for the city lights off in the distance and the twinkling stars above.
+Once we submerged our bodies in the shallow waters, we were instructed to move our arms and legs back and forth to disturb the microorganisms.

 The lagoon itself was very shallow and we could touch the bottom with our feet.
 The mud was so soft and even a bit slimy.
 I didn’t care for how the mud felt, so I kept treading water.
 At one point, I felt a small sting on my leg, as though I had been poked with a small pin.
 It almost felt like a little bite, though it didn’t hurt very much and it left no trace on my skin.
 Perhaps the microorganisms were feeling a little agitated?